pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 chmod +x DART_HOME/tools/linux/*.sh
 ```

-For a use on a server without display, the excution might lead to error.
+For a use on a linux server without display, running DART might lead to an error.
 To fix it, add the java flag `-Djava.awt.headless=true` to the java executions in the batch tools of DART:
 ```commandline
 cd $DART_HOME/tools/linux